AcademySoftwareFoundation/OpenImageIO/INSTALL.md

  * If you want support for OpenColorIO color transformations:
      * OpenColorIO >= 1.1 (also tested against the current master that will become OCIO 2.0).
+ * We use PugiXML for XML parsing.
+There is a version embedded in the OIIO tree, but if you want to use an external, system-installed version (as may be required by some software distrbutions with policies against embedding other projects), then just build with `-DUSE_EXTERNAL_PUGIXML=1`.
+   Any PugiXML >= 1.8 should be fine.